vlopezalvarez/ietf-l3-isis-topology/I-D/draft-ogondio-opsawg-isis-topology.md

 Exchanging ISIS information between a service orchestration layer and a SDN controller to create services is desirable.
 The deployment of L3 services with the Layer 3 VPN Network Model (L3NM) {{!RFC9182}} is more accurate if the SDN controller can export ISIS topological information, so the customer uses the information of the controller instead of getting it from inventory information.

-The main idea of this model is to represent some of the ISIS topology attributes.
+The main idea of this model is to represent most relevant of the ISIS topology attributes.

 This document defines a YANG data model for representing, managing and controlling the ISIS topology.
 The data model augments ietf-network module {{!RFC8345}} by adding the ISIS information.